SGS&C Challenge FAQs

 When can I submit my game?

-Game submission for the 2021 Serious Games Showcase & Challenge opens July 15, 2021 and closes September 10, 2021.
-All games must be submitted in this window to be eligible for the 2021 Challenge.
+The submission window for the 2022 Serious Games Showcase & Challenge opens July 18, 2022.
+All games must be submitted in this window to be eligible for the 2022 Challenge.

 I have sent in my entry form, signed rules, screen shots, logo, and video.
 What else do you need for my entry?